katorlys-samples/Maven-Spigot-Starter/README.md

 ## Notice
 - Test before reviewing.
 Please don't leave bad reviews if you dislike it.
-- If you find a bug, make sure you're using the lastest version of the plugin and report bugs [on Github](https://github.com/katorlys/NAME/issues).
+- If you find a bug, make sure you're using the lastest version of the plugin and then report bugs [on Github](https://github.com/katorlys/NAME/issues).
 DO NOT use the review section to report bugs!
 - Have any other issues or questions?
-Go to [Discussions](https://github.com/katorlys/Discussions/discussions) for further assistance.
+Go to [Discussions](https://github.com/orgs/katorlys/discussions) for further assistance.